Stairs 2 Hell 2019

 Competitors under the influence of alcohol or drugs are forbidden to use boats.
 Likewise, competitors wearing waders are not allowed to use boats.
 A team breaching this rule will be given a yellow card.

 A boat must be always securely moored or removed from the water to prevent it from spontaneous drifting.
 The organisers strongly recommend the use of mats to prevent punctures or damage to the boat.
+It is also possible to anchor the boat by means of a float.

 Section 8: Procedure in case of a problem while afloat